Richard Ashby

 Ashby's favoured game is Omaha and he is good friends with fellow Omaha specialist Ben Grundy.
 For a while, they played in the same games but eventually realised that it was a pointless exercise and decided to avoid each other from there on in.
 In addition to Grundy, Ashby considers France's David Benyamine to be the best Omaha player in Europe, although he cites Phil Ivey as the only player he would consider sitting out against.

 In July 2009, Ashby emerged as online poker's biggest cash winner when he earned a total of $1,824,074 over the four-week period.
 This success garnered him much interest, in particular on the Two Plus Two forums where the nosebleed stakes are avidly followed.

 On 13 June 2010 Ashby won the World Series of Poker Event #21, a $1,500 seven card stud event, winning $140,467 in the process.
 He followed that success less than two weeks later by finishing 2nd in World Series of Poker Event #43, the $10,000 H.O.R.S.E.
 World Championship, netting him $378,027 in winnings.

 On 24 September 2010 Ashby won Event #54 of the World Championship Of Online Poker, the $2,100 Pot Limit Omaha 6-max event.
 He was successful out of a field of 480 players, collecting his first WCOOP bracelet along with $185,760 in winnings.

+Ashby won his second bracelet at the 2024 WSOP in a $1,500 Seven Card Stud event for $113,725.